Cluster-norm for Unsupervised Probing of Knowledge: Additional Probing Results

 \subsection{Explicit Opinion}

-Figure \ref{fig:exp2_pca} shows a PCA visualizations of contrast differences without our cluster normalization, as figure \ref{fig:pre_norm_and_post_norm}.
+Figure \ref{fig:exp2_pca} shows PCA visualizations of contrast differences without our cluster normalization, analogous to Figure \ref{fig:pre_norm_and_post_norm}.

-The results for the additional models and layers are comparable to those of Mistral-7b at the 75th percentile layer.
-Figure \ref{fig:exp_2_average_layers} shows the average results across all models, including Gemma-7b, Phi-2 and 3, Llama 3 8B, Pythia-6.9b-v0, and Mistral-7b.
-For the unbiased and especially the biased prompt-template dataset, unsupervised methods using Cluster-Normalization tend to outperform those that use standard Burns-Normalization.
+The results for the additional models and layers are comparable to those of Mistral-7B at the 75th percentile layer.
+Figure \ref{fig:exp_2_average_layers} shows the average results across all models, including Gemma-7B, Phi-2, Phi-3, Llama-3-8B, Pythia-6.9B-v0, and Mistral-7B.
+For both the unbiased and biased prompt-template datasets, unsupervised methods using cluster normalization tend to outperform those using standard Burns-Normalization, with the difference being more pronounced for the biased dataset.
 However, the performance gap between these two methods is smaller compared to the random word experiment.
-Moreover, in our work, the standard CCS using Burns-Normalization appears to perform better on the biased dataset than reported by \citet{farquhar2023challenges} for the different models and layers.
-The individual results for the various layers and models are shown in the figures: \ref{fig:exp_2_mistral_layers}, \ref{fig:exp_2_phi_2_layers}, \ref{fig:exp_2_phi_3_layers}, \ref{fig:exp_2_gemma_layers} and \ref{fig:exp_2_pythia_layers}.
+Moreover, in our work, the standard CCS using Burns-Normalization appears to perform better on the biased dataset than reported by \citet{farquhar2023challenges} for the various models and layers.
+The individual results for the different layers and models are shown in the following figures: \ref{fig:exp_2_mistral_layers}, \ref{fig:exp_2_phi_2_layers}, \ref{fig:exp_2_phi_3_layers}, \ref{fig:exp_2_gemma_layers} and \ref{fig:exp_2_pythia_layers}.

-\subsubsection{Violin Plots — 75th percentile layer}
+\subsubsection{Violin Plots — 75th Percentile Layer}

-Additional violin plots are displayed in the following figures: Llama-3-8b in Figure \ref{fig:experiment_2_llama}, Phi-3 in Figure \ref{fig:experiment_2_phi_3}, Phi-2 in Figure \ref{fig:experiment_2_phi_2}, Gemma-7b in Figure \ref{fig:experiment_2_gemma}, and Pythia-6.9b in Figure \ref{fig:experiment_2_pythia}.
+Additional violin plots are displayed in the following figures: Llama-3-8B in Figure \ref{fig:experiment_2_llama}, Phi-3 in Figure \ref{fig:experiment_2_phi_3}, Phi-2 in Figure \ref{fig:experiment_2_phi_2}, Gemma-7B in Figure \ref{fig:experiment_2_gemma}, and Pythia-6.9B in Figure \ref{fig:experiment_2_pythia}.